IRTakan/Home_Sales/README.md

 -Verify that the home_sales temporary table is uncached using PySpark.

-- Download Home_Sales.ipynb file and upload it into my "Home_Sales" GitHub repository.
+- Download Home_Sales_colab.ipynb file and upload it into my "Home_Sales" GitHub repository.

 *Technologies used: Google Colab.
 Languages: Python.